Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 </div>

 <div style="text-align: justify">
-<p>Here we load a couple of python files (the two marked with red circles),
+<p>Here we open a couple of python files in vim (the two marked with red
-from two separate directories, and neither of which is in the current working directory:</p>
+circles), from two separate directories, and neither of which is in the current working directory.
+Note how few characters is needed to locate the files with fzf:</p>
 </div>
 ![Loading multiple files in vim](./images/fzf_search_multi_demo.png)